RV Tankless Water Heater 12 V On Demand Hot Water Heater 42,000 BTU

 Frequently Asked Questions

-A: It's possible that the water flow is too large, the temperature regulation is not appropriate, or the inlet temperature of the external environment is too low.
+A: The water flow may be too large, the temperature regulation may not be set high enough, or the inlet temperature of the outside environment is too cold.

 Q: What's the minimum amount of water pressure to run the unit?

-A: The unit can be started with under 0.1MPa water pressure or 0.66 gal/min water flow.
+A: This water heater can start with under 0.1MPa water pressure or 0.66 gal/min water flow.

-A: It depends on the temperature of the water at the inlet.
-Warmer water will flow through the system a bit faster than cold water.
+A: The efficiency of this heater is dependent on the temperature of the water at the inlet.
+Warmer water can get through the heater, whereas cold water will take longer to heat up.
 Please refer to the chart:

 |Inlet water temperature (°F)||